btholt/complete-intro-to-product-management/lessons/06-meetings/C-running-the-meeting.md

+---
+description: >-
+  Learn how to run a successful meeting by owning the space, managing tangents effectively, and utilizing inoculation theory to address potential concerns beforehand.
+These tips apply to both big companies and startups.
+keywords:
+  - successful meeting
+  - own the space
+  - manage tangents
+  - inoculation theory
+  - meeting tips
+---
 Here's a few notes on how to run a meeting successfully.
 Some of these can be pretty uncomfortable to some but I promise there's a way to do these tactfully without offending.
 It will again depend on where you are; my bias is being at big companies and working with executives in meetings with lots of people.
 At a startup some of these become less important but still are good skills to have.

 ## Own the space